Open-Source-Compliance/package-analysis/tools/automatization/Readme.md

 5. Run the sripts

+    One can set all the necessary configuration parameters inside config.yaml or running them via command line.
+You can find  the available configuration parameters by running this command

     ```sh
     > cd src
+    > python -m oss --help
+    ```

+    5.1 Config.yaml

+    ```sh
+    > cd src
     > python -m oss -c config.yaml
     ```
-    Note:

-    one can use config.yaml file to write his configuration or via command line .
-See example below

-    ```
+    5.2 Command line

+    As you can see below, I can give some of the parameters via command line (e.g. package_name and Package_version)

+    ```sh
+    > cd src
-    > python -m oss -yn BANANA -pn jQuery-MD5-2011.06.13
+    > python -m oss -c config.yaml -pn jQuery-MD5 -pv 2011.06.13

     ```